 25 – Number of Days Since Recent 25-day Low / 25

 The results of both calculations are then multiplied by 100 to yield a percentage number.

-Understanding what the Aroon Indicator Shows
+Understanding What the Aroon Indicator Shows

 The two Aroon indicators are basically tracking, respectively, when the most recent highs and lows occurred.
 Higher values for the Aroon indicators reflect a more recently occurring high or low, and lower Aroon values reflect a more distantly occurring high or low.

-Higher Aroon values indicate a stronger trend, with lower values indicating a weaker trend or the absence of trend.
+Higher Aroon values indicate a stronger trend, with lower values indicating a weaker trend or the absence of a trend.

 Looking at the chart below, you can easily see around the middle of the chart where the Aroon-Up indicator line (shown in red) crosses up over the Aroon-Down indicator line (shown in blue), correctly indicating a bullish trend.